-Shining Stars Montessori Academy (SSMA) is uniquely designed as a public Montessori elementary school with a culturally inclusive curriculum.
+SSMA is uniquely designed as a public Montessori elementary school with a culturally inclusive curriculum.
 For the past 100 years, the Montessori approach has been quietly revolutionizing education.
 In the early 1900's, Italian educator and physician Maria Montessori developed an innovative teaching methodology for children that left an indelible mark on education curricula throughout the world.
 Montessori education is a sensory-based pedagogy that is based on the belief that children learn at their own pace through manipulation of objects.
 To fully understand the Montessori Method (also known as individual learning or progressive learning), it is necessary to trace the history and development of the philosophy and review the various principles and uses of the teaching methodology in pre-K-12 and special education programs.
-Studies show that Montessori students tend to achieve at a greater rate than students in traditional programs.
-[Probably the most widely read study to date was published in 2006 in the journal Science (Lillard, A. & Else- Quest).]
+Studies show that Montessori students tend to achieve at a greater rate than students in traditional programs.3 specific series of tasks.
+With this progressive approach, learning becomes "a complex process of making sense of new information through reflection and interaction."